 Obviously most of these images are very tone on tone and neutral so for many of you, it’s too much gray, but I hope I’ve shown that when someone says ‘gray’, they are probably not thinking about the coldest blue gray in the paint deck!

-It’s all in the Undertones, download my ebook here if you really want to get your gray right. (if you have a computer you can download my book)
+It’s all in the Undertones, download my ebook here if you really want to get the undertone of your greys right. (if you have a computer you can download my book)

 If you would like to transform the way you see colour, become a True Colour Expert.